-19. Can I get a second opinion on my test results?
+20. Can I get a second Analysis on my specimen?

 Where a person provides a specimen of blood or urine for evidentiary purposes, the specimen is divided in 2 sealed containers - one sealed container is sent to the MBRS for analysis and the other is offered to the person who may seek to have their own analysis carried out on the specimen.